moraru210/final-year-project/README.md

 # Final Year Project
 Repository dedicated for my final year project at Imperial College London.

+The project aims to bridge the gap between layer 4 and 7 load balancer categories (however still working at the 4th layer) by creating a load balancer that can remix the connection table initial matching without having to terminate connections already set up.

 Requirements from project:
 - The design should work in the presence of packet loss and retransmissions.